graphql/graphql-over-http/spec/Appendix A -- Persisted Documents.md

 method through which the client and server achieve this is implementation specific.

-Note: When used as an operation allowlist, persisted documents are typically stored into some kind of trusted shared key-value store at client build time (either directly, or indirectly via an authenticated request to the server) such that the server may retrieve them given the identifier at request time.
+Note: When used as an operation allow-list, persisted documents are typically stored into a trusted shared key-value store at client build time (either directly, or indirectly via an authenticated request to the server) such that the server may retrieve them given the identifier at request time.
 This must be done in a secure manner (preventing untrusted third parties from adding